reltiH-flodA/urbantest/README.md

 • 	Attribution: Do not claim the project (or major parts of it) as your own.
 Include a visible attribution line in your fork or derivative work.
 Example:

-• 	"Based on Urbanshade by aswdBatch — https://github.com/aswdBatch/urbanshade-7e993958"
+`"Based on Urbanshade by aswdBatch — https://github.com/aswdBatch/urbanshade-OS"`

 • 	Redistribution: Do not redistribute the project verbatim as your own project.
 If you redistribute, clearly state what you changed and keep a link back to the original repository.